Trekking in Nepal with Namaste Nomad

-Experience, explore and discover Nepal’s majestic mountains, rain forests, colourful history and rich culture.
+Experience, explore and discover Nepal’s high peaks of Himalayas with Namaste Nomad team, rain forests, colourful history and rich culture.
 Our Nepal trekking tours and day tours offer you easy access to this wonderful Himalayan country.

-If you’re reading this, you are probably considering trekking Nepal or visiting on a tour.
+If you’re reading this, you are probably considering trekking to Nepal or visiting Nepal.
 Here you will discover the basics to know before you go and which of Namaste Nomad’s Nepal tours is just what you need to make it happen.

-Nepal is renowned for its mountain scenery.
+Nepal is renowned for its Himalayas high peaks and honest people of mountain kingdom.
 Eight of the world’s fourteen 8000 m peaks lie within its borders.
-This splendid mountain scenery has made it one of the world’s premiere trekking destinations.
-Both the Annapurna circuit and the Everest base camp trek have become legendary treks famed for there mountain scenery.
-But Nepal is more than just mountains, a rich history has left Nepal with an array of temples and palaces, while along the plains Chitwan National Park is home to a variety of game including the rare Asian rhinoceros and tigers We can arrange trips for you or your group’s specific interest, whether it be trekking in the Himalayas, touring Nepal’s cultural sites, or spotting rhinos from the back of an elephant in Chitwan National Park.
+This pristine mountain scenery has made it one of the world’s famous trekking destinations.
+Both the Annapurna circuit and the Everest base camp trek have become legendary treks famed for all Adventure lovers from all over the world.
+But Nepal is more than just mountains, a rich history has left Nepal with an array of temples and old palaces, In the south of Nepal Chitwan National Park is home to a variety of animals including the rare Asian rhinoceros and tigers We can arrange trips for you or your group’s specific interest, whether it be trekking in the Everest, touring Nepal’s cultural sites, or spotting rhinos from the back of an elephant in Chitwan National Park.
 To book your adventure or find out more contact us today.

-Nepal and trekking are synonymous with each other.
+Nepal and trekking are related with each other.
 The mountain scenery is breathtaking.
-Weather you chose to trek in the Annapurna region or the Everest region you are sure to encounter countless jaw dropping vistas.
+Trekking in the Annapurna region or the Everest region you are sure to encounter countless jaw dropping views and cultural experience.

-Gazing at the highest mountain in the world from Kala Pattar, and visiting the historic Everest Base Camp is a life long dream for many people.
-For high altitude Himalayan alpine vistas, few regions can match the region surrounding Mt.
-Everest know as the Kumbu.
+Looking at the highest mountain in the world from Kala Pattar just above Gorekshep, Hiking to to historic Everest Base Camp is a life long dream for many people.
+For high altitude Himalayan alpine views, few regions can match the region surrounding Mt.
+Everest know as the Kumbu region.
 With the opportunity to gaze in awe at four 8000 m peaks, Cho Oyu, Makalu, Lotse, and of course Mt Everest.
 The typical trek to Everest Base Camp takes approximately 12 to 14 days to complete starting from Lukla.
-For those with more time the trekking possibilities in this region are nearly limitless.
+Namaste Nomad organise trek to Everest base Camp for 13 days, allowing people to have more chances to make their dream true .
 In addition to the Everest Base Camp valley there are three other valleys, the Bhote Valley, Gokyo Valley, and Chukhung Valley, all offering fabulous mountain vistas.
 The valleys can be linked together in a grand tour of the region via three spectacular 5000 m passes.
-Another option to extend the trek is to follow the footsteps of the early Everest expeditions by hiking into the region, rather than flying to Lukla, via the strenuous but rewarding trail from Jiri to Namche through the middle hills, typically taking about 7 days.
+Another option to extend tWe can start trek from Jiri which is ancient silk route and also the the route which use before Lukla Airport.
+This additional trek will also give you long time to acclimatise and reach to Everest base Camp safely, but for this long trek you need at least 3 week.

 The classic Annapurna Circuit or Around Annapura takes approximately 16 to 20 days to complete, reaching a maximum altitude of 5416 m over the Thorung La.
 The Annapurna Circuit owes its popularity its diversity both culturally and geographically.
 Starting and ending in the lower altitude middle hills inhabited by predominately Hindu villages where terraced rice patties cover the hillsides the trail climbs into the Buddhist region of Manang and the lower Mustang valley where barley is the staple crop and snow covered peaks dominate the valleys.
 For those with more time this trek can be extended with side trips to Tilicho Lake, at just under 5000 m one of the highest lakes in the world, and a trip to snow capped mountain encircled Annapurna Base Camp, know as the Annapurna Sanctuary.
 For those with less time on their hands the Annapura Base Camp can be visited on a shorter 7 to 9 day trek taking in the famed Himalayan panorama from Poon Hill along the way.
 Another shorter and less demanding trek involves flying into Jomsom and completing the second half of the Annapurna Circuit, know as the Jomsom Trek.
 The Jomsom Trek typically takes 7 to 9 days to complete and avoids the strenuous climb over the Thorung La.